hughfdjackson/fluorescent-fibre-counting/README.md

 ### Taking images under UV light

-Refer to (the "taking photos of slides" guide for more details)[guides/taking-photos-of-slides.ipynb].
+Refer to the ["taking photos of slides" guide](guides/taking-photos-of-slides.ipynb) for more details.

 ### Preprocessing images